Presentation Abstracts

 Toray Engineering’s approach focuses measures against these main challenges ahead for the Micro-LED Display Manufacturing in the near future.

-Jan Matthijs ter Meulen, CTO & Co-Founder, Morphotonics BV
+Jan Matthijs ter Meulen, CEO & Co-Founder, Morphotonics BV

 Advancements and Challenges in AR Waveguide & Glasses-Free 3D Optics Manufacturing